NikiGarner/Game/README.md

-# Movie-ticket
+# Pig Game

-#### By Molly McGlone
+#### By Molly McGlone & Niki Garner

 ## Description

 This application is a demonstration of constructors and prototypes using JavaScript.
-The app asks users for information about themselves and the movie they want to see, then creates a customized movie ticket and price based on the user input.
+The app allows a user to play a game of pig dice.

 ## Setup

-Install Movie-ticket by cloning this repository.
+Install Game by cloning this repository.

 ## Technologies Used